TahaThinks/DiceProject/README.md

 The Player with the higher number scores.

 Fixed some issues
-updated the design of the app
+updated the design of the application